jim-schilling/splurge-sql-generator/README.md

 **Option 2: Shared schema file** (recommended for multiple SQL files)
 - Create one schema file that covers all your tables
 - Use the `--schema` option to specify the shared schema file
-- Example: `--schema database.schema` for all SQL files
+- Example: `--schema User.schema` for all SQL files

 **Option 3: Automatic schema discovery** (new in 2025.4.1)
 - Place `*.schema` files in the current directory or directories containing SQL files